 Tel Aviv was never a city I associated with great street art, but it absolutely is.
 As the most liberal city in the middle East, boasting nightclubs and lesbian and gay rights, the city attracts artists from around Israel.
-Join me on my instawalk around Carmel Market for the Tel Aviv street art.
+Join me on my Instawalk around Carmel Market…

 Tel Aviv Street Art around Carmel Market